tiagomanunes/tiagomanunes.github.io/_writeups/escapetwo.md

 ```

 ## Roll the credits
-- Can't believe I'm writing this as a lesson learned, but I often underestimate credential reuse.
+- Can't believe I'm writing this as a lesson learned, but I can't underestimate credential reuse.
 - This was my first venture into abusing ADCS, but I shortcut the learning to solve the box.
 That Academy module is on the list.
 - This episode didn't feature Dwight, and yet it was highly entertaining.
 - As always, for reading this far, you're a champ.